Cash Value Life Insurance Is It for YOU? Find Out Which Life Insurance Has Cash Value!

-Wow, this is a very big difference, almost 7 times as much!
+Wow, this is a very big difference, more than 7 times as much!

 The thing is, you have to remember that with the Whole life policy you’re guaranteed a payout…

-BUT you have half the coverage!
-Not to mention the fact that you have to be able to afford these very expensive payments every month for 20 years!
+BUT you have to be able to afford these very expensive payments every month for 20 years!
 If your financial situation changes this could be VERY bad news for you and your family.